 state - This filters on the ticket's current state.
 Valid states include new, resolved, hold, invalid.
 You can also use two special keywords: open (includes open and new tickets) and closed (includes resolved, hold, and invalid tickets).
 The special keywords only work within the scope of a single project, so you can't use them on account-level queries.

-priority - This filters on the ticket's priority.
-Priorities are integers greater than 0 and set by reordering tickets in a milestone.
+importance - This filters on the ticket's importance.
+Importance are integers greater than 0.

-priority:<5(Finds tickets with a priority less than 5)
+importance:<5(Finds tickets with an importance less than 5)

-priority:>1(Finds tickets with a priority greater than 1)
+importance:>1(Finds tickets with an imortance greater than 1)

 tagged - This finds tickets matching the given tag.
 You can use it multiple times for multiple tags.